-Fuller is a true speedster who has proven to be one of the most dangerous deep threats at the position when healthy.
+Fuller is a prime candidate to go back to Indiana, where he played in college for the Fighting Irish.
+He is a genuine speedster who has proven to be one of the most dangerous deep threats at the position when healthy.
 Over 26% of Fuller’s targets since 2018 have resulted in a 15-plus-yard gain, the eighth-highest percentage among wide receivers over that span.
-Despite missing significant time in each of those three seasons, Fuller came in at No. 8 in total receiving yards on vertical targets on which he had separation on his coverage defender (641).
+Despite missing significant time in each of those three seasons, Fuller came in at No. 8 in total receiving yards on vertical targets where he had separation on his coverage defender.

 Left tackle Jonah Williams and center Trey Hopkins performed quite well relative to their counterparts, but the rest of the line was a downright liability.
 And following the season-ending injury to Joe Burrow last year, they know they can’t afford to ignore the line in free agency.

-They have the cap space to make a massive move in free agency to address that fact, and Thuney — who grew up just outside the Cincinnati area — could well be that big signing.
+They have the cap space to make a massive move to address that fact, and Thuney — who grew up just outside the Cincinnati area — could well be that big signing.
 Thuney ranks sixth among left guards in PFF grade since entering the league in 2016.
-He also has never ranked lower than 13th in a single season among all guards in WAR generated.
+He has also never ranked lower than 13th among guards in single-season WAR generated.

-Barrett has recorded the 11th-best pass-rush grade and third-highest pressure rate among edge defenders since joining the ranks in Tampa.
+Barrett has recorded the 11th-best pass-rush grade and third-highest pressure rate among edge defenders since joining Tampa's ranks.
 Taking stunts and Bowles’ infamous blitzes out of the equation, Barrett ranks in the top 10 in both pass-rush grade and pressure rate generated.